TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 your repo as it contains sensitive information.
 If this file does exist, Tugboat will overwrite it with its own from the default config, so here's what we recommend:

-1. Copy `wp-config-sample.php` from WordPress Core to `.tugboat/wp-config.tugboat.php`.
+1. Add `wp-config.tugboat.php` to your `.tugboat` directory.
-1. Copy any custom, non-sensitive config from your current `wp-config.php` file into your `.tugboat/wp-config.tugboat.php` file.
+1. Add any specific config needed to your `.tugboat/wp-config.tugboat.php` file.
-1. Replace the database credentials with these:
+1. Set these values specifically:

 ```php
 <?php